 If you’re just getting started, have been playing for a while – even for decades – there’s something for you in The Paul Franklin Method.
 I invite you to join me and over a thousand other students on our journey to master this amazing instrument.

-ADDENDUM: Now in our third year (2020) of adding content regularly, we’ve addressed the need for a beginner or novice student to get started by offering two auxiliary courses, Foundations: E9 Pedal Steel Basics and C6 Essentials.
-Both courses are comprised of select lessons taken from the complete Method.
-Everything taught in Foundations and Essentials is also in the Method.
+Now in our third year (2020) of adding content regularly, we’ve addressed the need for a beginner or intermediate student to get started by offering three auxiliary courses, Foundations: E9 Pedal Steel Basics, Applications: E9 Pedal Steel Toolbox and C6 Essentials.
+All three courses are comprised of select lessons taken from the complete Method.
+Everything taught in Foundations, Applications and Essentials is also in the Method.

 'The Method' Course Syllabus

 Click HERE to see the current Course Syllabus.
 Our Library of Lessons is continually growing!